 In the past few years, Louboutin’s battles for red-soled shoes monopoly have been at the center of various legal disputes in which the company claimed infringement of rights including famous cases against Dr. Adams, Yves Saint Laurent and nowadays Deichmann – Europe’s largest shoe retailer.

 Are you suspected of having infringed trademark rights or is a competitor violating your rights?

 Then we should talk to each other, because this is not to joke!
 Our lawyers advise you individually and together with you develop the right strategy to protect your brand.

-Make a free and non-binding call back-appointment today !
+Make a non-binding call back-appointment today !

 Pictures by: Arroser / Wikimedia.org / CC BY-SA 3.0 License